-new/interesting/very rare cases can be reported.
+New/interesting/very rare cases can be reported.
 Cases with clinical significance or implications will be given priority, whereas, mere reporting of a rare case may not be considered.

-Up to 1000 words excluding references and abstract and up to 10 references.
+Max 10 references Up to 1000 words excluding references and abstract and up to 10 references